Homestead High School (California)

-Homestead High School is a four-year public high school serving western Sunnyvale, southern Los Altos, and northwestern Cupertino, in Santa Clara County, California.
-Established in 1962, the school serves 2,405 students in grades 9 to 12 as part of the Fremont Union High School District (FUHSD).
+Homestead High School is a four-year public high school serving western Sunnyvale, southern Los Altos, and northwestern Cupertino, in Santa Clara County, California, United States.
+Established in 1962, the school serves 2,405 students in grades nine to twelve as part of the Fremont Union High School District.
 In 2003 and 2009, the California Department of Education recognized Homestead as a California Distinguished School, and in 2004, the Department of Education recognized Homestead as a Blue Ribbon School.

 Demographics

 The table below represents the increase in enrolling students between the years 2003 and 2017.

-As of the 2017 school year, the racial composition was as follows:
+As of the 2022 school year, the racial composition was as follows: